apache/directory-fortress-core/README.txt

 $FORTRESS_HOME/dist/docs/api/com/jts/fortress/cli/package-summary.html
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 10.
-Learn how to use openldap-fortress-core A/P/R/BAC APIs with samples using 'test-samples' target
+Instructions to use Fortress A/P/R/BAC APIs with samples using 'test-samples' target
 ###################################################################################

 a. from FORTRESS_HOME enter the following command: